peckjon/coreml_ghactions/README.md

 #### Try it yourself

-Make sure you are signed up for the [GitHub actions](https://github.com/features/actions) Beta, then clone this repository and commit a change to the input.csv file.
+Read more about [GitHub actions](https://github.com/features/actions), then clone this repository and commit a change to the input.csv file.
 Click the "Actions" tab at the top of your repo to examine the run, then check to see if output.csv has changed.

 Enjoy!